dafuster/smart-cover-background/README.md

 With responsive web design as the standard today, background images with the `background-size` set to `cover` are frequently used when setting a background image to a container.

-This allows the designer to essentially take an image and fully wrap a given container and show as much of the image as possible without distorting the image (changing its aspect ratio).

 A common challenge with cover backgrounds is that one does not have full control of what the user is able to see in different responsive view sizes (mobile vs desktop).